Fighting ‘forever chemicals’

 Clean drinking water is a priority for every community.
-Water problems can be harmful to residents, such as in Flint, Michigan, where a health crisis emerged due to lead contamination.
+Water problems can be harmful to residents.
+An example is Flint, Michigan, where a health crisis emerged due to lead contamination.
+However, another concern is the presence of PFAS, often referred to as “Forever Chemicals.”
+This issue has raised alarms in North Carolina and other regions.

 While aging lead pipelines pose a challenge, they can be identified and replaced.
-However, there’s one contaminant – or more accurately, a type of contaminant – that not only seems hard to test for and find, but even harder to treat.
+However, there’s one contaminant – or more accurately, a type of contaminant.
+This contaminant not only seems hard to test for and find, but it is even harder to treat.

 These are the so-called forever chemicals.
-In chemical terms they are identified as perfluoroalkyl and polyfluoroalkyl substances (PFAS).
-The chemicals are a group of fluorinated compounds that have been around for decades and used in a variety of ways, including commercial, industrial, and military applications.
+In chemical terms, they are identified as perfluoroalkyl and polyfluoroalkyl substances (PFAS).
+The chemicals are a group of fluorinated compounds.
+They have been around for decades and used in a variety of ways, including commercial, industrial, and military applications.
 We know them best through nonstick pots and pans, where the coating contains PFAS compounds.

-WithersRavenel Utilities Department’s Assistant Project Manager Carolyn Hawkins, EI, PMP, got interested in PFAS when she was studying for her master’s degree and working on a special project looking at possible PFAS treatment.
-During her project, Carolyn investigated a possible treatment method and is currently finishing up a comprehensive literature review of the research into the issue.
+WithersRavenel Utilities Department’s Carolyn Hawkins, EI, PMP, became interested in PFAS when she was studying for her master’s degree.
+She was working on a special project looking at possible PFAS treatment.
+During her project, Carolyn investigated a possible treatment method.

 Effects of PFAS

 Then there is the question of how the chemicals affect humans and the environment.
 There has been a lot of research recently on the effects of these compounds on humans.
-Each year there are numerous studies that show the many adverse health effects of these compounds, including cancer, reproductive issues, and developmental effects in children Carolyn said.
+Each year, there are numerous studies that show the many adverse health effects of these compounds.
+These include cancer, reproductive issues, and developmental effects in children, Carolyn said.

 PFAS enter the water system primarily through groundwater.
-Some PFAS primarily perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) have been detected in soil, surface water, groundwater, and drinking water in numerous locations, according to a Congressional Research Service report earlier in August.
+Some PFAS, primarily perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS), have been detected in soil and surface water.
+They have also been found in groundwater and drinking water in numerous locations, according to a Congressional Research Service report earlier in August.

 Though it is not the only way to be exposed to PFAS compounds, water is potentially one of the ways to be exposed to it, Carolyn said.